jjmacky/lm-toolkit/docs/prompt_dictionary/few_shot/kate.md

     3. Store these encodings for efficient retrieval
 2. Model inference
     1. For each user request:
-        1. Encode the main question or instruction to be asked of the langauge model using the same sentence encoder
+        1. Encode the main question or instruction to be asked of the language model using the same sentence encoder
         2. Calculate the distance between the encoded question/instruction and each entry in the embedded example set from the preprocessing step
         2. Retrieve the k nearest neighbors from the embedded example set relative to the question/instruction
         3. Use these retrieved examples as the in-context examples for the language model